 Date: June 5 & 6

-Location: URI East Farm & Kington Wildlife Research Station (and GSO Beach)
+Location: URI East Farm & Kington Wildlife Research Station, Kingston (and South Ferry Beach, Narragansett)

 This year’s RI BioBlitz is a home game for the Rhode Island Natural History Survey!
 We’re going to bioblitz the 86 acres of URI’s East Farm campus, plus the abutting 84-acre Kingston Wildlife Research Station.

-To keep the marine teams engaged, we will also bioblitz the beach at URI’s Narragansett Bay Campus.
-This is a hidden gem with lots of interesting marine communities and even some rare beach plants.
+To keep the marine teams engaged, we will also bioblitz the South Ferry beach at URI’s Narragansett Bay Campus.
+This public beach is a hidden gem with lots of interesting marine communities and even some rare beach plants.

 The Kingston Wildlife Research Station is owned by Audubon Society of Rhode Island and operated in cooperation with the University of Rhode Island’s Department of Natural Resources Science.
 It is one of the longest-running banding stations in the country.